 Bot River summers can be extremely hot; make sure you protect yourself from the sun with a hat and sun cream.
 In winter, take a raincoat and warm, weatherproof jacket for winter.
 Also pack sturdy boots if you’re a hiker as the Overberg has numerous hiking trails.

 Where to stay

 Accommodation in Bot River ranges from the village hotel and farm cottages, to self-catering mountainside luxury villas and Canadian-style log cabins.
 Malplaas ('mad farm') is a delightfully quirky artists' retreat.
-Close to the Bot River lagoon is the Arabella Western Cape Hotel & Spa, and there is plenty of 4- and 5-star accommodation in nearby Hermanus.
+Close to the Bot River lagoon is the Arabella Western Cape Hotel & Spa, and there is plenty of four and five-star accommodation in nearby Hermanus.

 What to eat